Sushantspatil/major_project_voting/README.md

 npm install solc
 ```

-Replace your aadhaar no and phone number for techdot/ui/js/app.js#L39
+Replace your aadhaar no and phone number at techdot/ui/js/app.js#L39

 Step 3 - Testing in node console